jndiogo/sibila/docs/installing.md

 ## Enabling llama.cpp hardware acceleration

-You can run local models without hardware acceleration but they will run slower.
+Local models will run faster with hardware acceleration enabled.
 Sibila uses llama-cpp-python, a python wrapper for llama.cpp and it's a good idea to make sure it was installed with the best optimization your computer can offer.

-See the following sections, depending on which hardware you have, to install with hardware acceleration:
+See the following sections: depending on which hardware you have, you can run the listed command which will reinstall llama-cpp-python with the selected optimization.
+If any error occurs you can always install the non-accelerated version, as listed at the end.

 ### For CUDA - NVIDIA GPUs